-2019 is the first full season for the Eagle park.
+2019 was the first full season for the Eagle whitewater park.
 This is how the waves were initially planned.
 As of the spring of 2019, they are all up and running:

 200 cfs or so may be enough to surf a SUP, but may not be enough for shortboards yet.